davepinch/pinchy.cc/content/topics/astronomy/topics/universe/en.wikipedia.org.md

 ---
 title: "Universe (Wikipedia)"
 excerpt: >-
-  The **universe** is all of space and time and their contents, including planets, stars, galaxies, and all other forms of matter and energy.
-The [Big Bang](/en.wikipedia.org/wiki/Big_Bang) theory is the prevailing cosmological description of the development of the universe.
-According to this theory, space and time emerged together 13.787±0.020 billion years ago, and the universe has been expanding ever since the Big Bang.
-While the spatial size of the entire universe is unknown, it is possible to measure the size of the [observable universe](/en.wikipedia.org/wiki/Observable_universe), which is approximately 93 billion light-years in diameter at the present day.
+  The **universe** is all of space and time and their contents.
+It comprises all of existence, any fundamental interaction, physical process and physical constant, and therefore all forms of matter and energy, and the structures they form, from sub-atomic particles to entire galactic filaments.
+Since the early 20th century, the field of cosmology establishes that space and time emerged together at the Big Bang 13.787±0.020 billion years ago and that the universe has been expanding since then.
+The portion of the universe that can be seen by humans is approximately 93 billion light-years in diameter at present, but the total size of the universe is not known.
 license: CC BY-SA 4.0
-retrieved: 2023-04-09
+retrieved: 2025-06-22
 type: website
 url: /en.wikipedia.org/wiki/Universe/
 website: "https://en.wikipedia.org/wiki/Universe"